 CMMC certification is structured into three primary levels, reflecting progressively stringent cybersecurity standards based on NIST SP 800-171.
 Most organizations need from 9-12 months to implement NIST SP 800-171 controls, validate their compliance, and pass a C3PAO assessment.

 If your organization is part of the DIB and processes, stores, or transmits Controlled Unclassified Information (CUI), it must achieve at least CMMC 2.0 Level 2, which consists of all 110 security controls (320 control objectives) from NIST SP 800-171, plus all CMMC Level 1 requirements.
-Level 2 C3PAO assessments can be required as early as October 2025 or before the CMMC certification deadline.
+Level 2 C3PAO assessments can be required as early as November 2025 or before the CMMC certification deadline.

-If your organization handles CUI and plans to bid on contracts in 2026, you should be well into the control implementation and assessment process in order to stay ahead of the DoD CMMC compliance deadline.
+If your organization handles CUI and plans to bid on contracts in 2026, you should be well into the control implementation and self-assessment process in order to stay ahead of the DoD CMMC compliance deadline.
 Is your team running behind?
 BD Emerson’s CMMC Advisory Services can get you back on track and winning business by cutting your CMMC ramp time in half while ensuring you stay competitive in the marketplace.

-BD Emerson’s CMMC Consulting Services
+BD Emerson’s CMMC Readiness Consulting Services

-Talk to our CMMC Experts and Get Audit-Ready by October
+Talk to our CMMC Experts and Get Audit-Ready by November

-Book your CMMC Readiness Assessment Today
+Schedule a consultation and book your CMMC Readiness Assessment today!